Daniel J. Frey

 A bold proposition, given the history of the world.

-All of the previous institutions of the world, no matter the people or the region, did not believe wholly in the innate freedom of man.
+All of the previous institutions of the world, no matter the people or the region, did not wholly believe in the innate freedom of man.

 Could all the threads come together and form a nation?